CarlSargunar/Umbraco-Docker-Workshop/4-Workshop-FrontEnd.md

 3. Run the restore command to download the dependencies
 4. Compile and publish the output of the project
 5. Switch to the hosting image
-6. Copy the published output to the final image
+6. Copy the published output to the final image - DO NOT DO THIS IN PRODUCTION!
 7. Copy the media files to the final image
 8. Set the entrypoint to the binary output of the main project